erick-araujo-dev/desafio-api/README.md

 ## Base URL

-The base URL for all endpoints is `https://localhost:7131/`.
+The base URL for all endpoints is `https://localhost:7131/api`.

 ## Authentication

-Authentication is required for accessing certain endpoints.
+Authentication is required to access endpoints prefixed with "user" and "store".
+Authentication is done via Bearer Token.

 ## Controllers